nadult/keeperrl_steam_tools/readme.md

 ## Building

 - extract steamworks sdk into keeperrl/extern/steamworks/ directory in the root folder ../steamworks/ should contain public/ and redistributable/ subfolders
-- run fix\_headers.sh (it comments/removes declarations which cause compilation problems)
+- go to keeperrl/ and run fix\_steamworks.sh (it comments/removes declarations which cause compilation problems)
 - run make

 For now following platforms are supported: